IanFinlayson/exploring-cs/chapter07.md

 done, we check the if condition and do either the if part or the else part.
 Remember that the indentation is what tells us what part of the code is part of the loop.
 Since the if and else statements are indented, they are part of the loop.
-That\'s what *nesting* means in computer science --- that something is part of something else.
+That's what *nesting* means in computer science --- that something is part of something else.

 There is no restriction on nesting like this.
 We could instead put a